AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 1. Adding an assignment to a student

     1. Prerequisites: List all students using the `list` command.
-Target student has the specified class and does not have the specified assignment in that class.
+First student has the class **"Physics-1800"** and does not have the assignment **"ScienceTopic2"** in that class.

-    1. Test case: `assign 1 c/CLASS a/ASSIGNMENT`<br>
+    1. Test case: `assign 1 c/Physics-1800 a/ScienceTopic2`<br>
-       Expected: Assignment `ASSIGNMENT` is added to the first contact in the list.
-Details of the first contact shown in the status message.
+       Expected: Assignment **"ScienceTopic2"** is added to the first student in the list.
+Details of the first student shown in the status message.

     1. Test case: `assign 1`<br>
        Expected: No assignment is added.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect assign commands to try: `assign`, `assign 1 c/x a/y`, `...` (where x is a class that the first contact does not have)<br>
+    1. Other incorrect assign commands to try: `assign`, `assign 1 c/x a/y`, `...` (where x is a class that the first student does not have)<br>
        Expected: Similar to previous.

 ### Deleting an assignment from a student

 1. Deleting an assignment from a student

     1. Prerequisites: List all students using the `list` command.
-Target student has the specified class and specified assignment(s) in that class.
+First student has the class **"Physics-1800"** and has the assignment **"ScienceTopic2"** in that class.

-    1. Test case: `unassign 1 c/CLASS a/ASSIGNMENT2`<br>
+    1. Test case: `unassign 1 c/Physics-1800 a/ScienceTopic2`<br>
-       Expected: Assignment `ASSIGNMENT` is deleted from the first contact in the list.
-Details of the first contact shown in the status message.
+       Expected: Assignment **"ScienceTopic2"** is deleted from the first student in the list.
+Details of the first student shown in the status message.

     1. Test case: `unassign 1`<br>
        Expected: No assignment is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect unassign commands to try: `unassign`, `unassign 1 c/x a/y`, `...` (where x is a class that the first contact does not have)<br>
+    1. Other incorrect unassign commands to try: `unassign`, `unassign 1 c/x a/y`, `...` (where x is a class that the first student does not have)<br>
        Expected: Similar to previous.

 ### Adding an assignment to an entire class

 1. Adding an assignment to all students in a class

     1. Prerequisites: List all students using the `list` command.
-Multiple students in the list have the specified class and does not have the specified assignment in that class.
+Multiple students in the list have the class **"Physics-1800"** and do not have the assignment **"ScienceTopic3"** in that class.

-    1. Test case: `assignall c/CLASS a/ASSIGNMENT`<br>
+    1. Test case: `assignall c/Physics-1800 a/ScienceTopic2`<br>
-       Expected: Assignment `ASSIGNMENT` is added to all contacts in the list who have class `CLASS`.
+       Expected: Assignment **"ScienceTopic3"** is added to all students in the list who have class **"Physics-1800"**.
 Success message shown with the number of students the assignment was added to.

     1. Test case: `assignall `<br>
-       Expected: No assignment is added.
+       Expected: No assignment is added to any student.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect assignall commands to try: `assignall c/`, `assignall c/x a/y`, `...` (where all students in class x already have assignment y)<br>
        Expected: Similar to previous.